 Current Status of the Issue

-As of September 2016, there are nine recorded deaths in the United States and another 139 are injured, all of which are because of the airbag explosions.
+As of September 2016, there are nine recorded deaths in the United States, and another 139 are injured, all of which are because of the airbag explosions.
 To date, a total of 16.5 million units are recalled from at least 14 car manufacturers.
 Outside the U.S., there are three recorded deaths in Malaysia.
-The estimated total number of affected cars is at 35 million.
+The estimated total number of affected cars is 35 million.

 As of October 20, 2016, the Takata airbag claimed another life in a 2001 Honda Civic, which is now the 11th death in the United States.
 Out of the 11 fatalities, nine of these are from Honda and Acura.
 According to Honda, they estimate that only 300,000 affected vehicles did not go through the necessary repair.